bingalls/jsquiz/README.md

 # Vue.js Quiz
 Simple quiz on Vue.js with login page

+## Notice
+Version 1 worked in 2017, but has been impacted by disruption and limited maintenance of Laravel Mix.
+I'll revisit project maintenance, should Laravel adopt Parcel for stability.

 ## Requirements
 * MySQL 5.6 or MariaDB 10 (tested on MariaDB)
 * PHP 7 (tested on 7.2)